 If the student is using VA benefits, is an F-1 or M-1 visa holder, or is receiving Financial Aid, they must discuss the appeal and receive the recommendation from the appropriate staff members, as applicable.

 If their appeal is approved, the student may receive a pro-rated refund of tuition depending upon the specific student’s circumstances.
 Fees are non-refundable.
-If the student is eligible for a refund, the process may take three to four weeks.
+If the student is eligible for a refund, the process may take a minimum of six weeks to complete.

 Montgomery College's preferred method of issuing refunds is through electronic refund.
 Sign up by logging into MyMC.
 Click on Pay My Bill, then click on eRefund in the top menu.
 Click the Set Up Account button and follow the instructions.